uonun/Roslynator/docs/HowToConfigureRefactorings.md

 Config file is a XML file that has name **roslynator.config**.
 It has to be placed in solution root directory.

-By default, any setting in config file **overrides** settings from IDE options.
-This behavior can be disabled by unchecking **Use config file** in the IDE options.
+By default, any setting in config file **overrides** setting from IDE options.
+This behavior can be disabled by unchecking 'Use config file' in the IDE options.

 ### Structure